-This module is part of the WHO series The Immunological Basis for Immunization, which was initially developed in 1993 as a set of eight modules, comprising one module on general immunology and seven modules each devoted to one of the vaccines recommended for the Expanded Programme on Immunization, i.e. vaccines against diphtheria, measles, pertussis, polio, tetanus, tuberculosis and yellow fever.
+This module is part of the World Health Organization (WHO) series The immunological basis for immunization, which was initially developed in 1993 as a set of eight modules comprising one module on general immunology and seven modules each devoted to one of the vaccines recommended for the Expanded Programme on Immunization - i.e. vaccines against diphtheria, measles, pertussis, polio, tetanus, tuberculosis and yellow fever.
 Since then, this series has been updated and extended to include other vaccines of international importance.
-The main purpose of the modules is to provide national immunization managers and vaccination professionals with an overview of the scientific basis of vaccination against a range of important infectious diseases.
+The main purpose of the modules is to provide national immunization managers and vaccination professionals with an overview of the scientific basis for vaccination against a range of important infectious diseases.
 The modules developed since 1993 continue to be vaccine-specific, reflecting the biological differences in immune responses to the individual pathogens and the differing strategies employed to create the best possible level of protection that can be provided by vaccination.
-The modules also serve as a record of the immunological basis for the WHO recommendations on vaccine use, published in the WHO vaccine position papers.\ https://www.yunbaogao.cn/report/index/report?reportId=5 26571
+The modules also serve as a record of the immunological basis for the WHO recommendations on vaccine use, published in the WHO vaccine position papers.